Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 ## Add a secret to Key Vault

-We're adding a secret to help illustrate how secret value works.You could store a SQL connection string or any other information that you need to keep secure and make it available to your application.
+We're adding a secret to help illustrate how secret value works.
+You could store a SQL connection string or any other information that you need to keep secure and make it available to your application.

 In this tutorial, the password will be called **AppSecret** and will store the value of **MySecret** in it: